Charlotte-Wurtzen/R_project_2021/README.md

 By statistical evaluation, we will examine whether there is a significant difference in gene expression of key genes between ALL and AML.

 ## Code style
-The analysis is carried out using functions from the Tidyverse-package.
+The language used in this project is R and the analysis is carried out using functions from the Tidyverse-package.

 ## Content
 In the repository of this project you can find a 'data', 'R', 'results' and 'doc'-folder containing the materials, methods and results used and found from this project.